SUMIF and COUNTIF Functions in Excel – using these functions in your spreadsheet, have you used them before? Watch the video to learn more

 Take a look below at the video to find out more and then try it out on your own computer!

 We hope you have enjoyed this hint and tip on SUMIF and COUNTIF functions in Excel.
-Why not take a look at our previous one on the function NETWORKDAYS.intl in Excel?
+Why not take a look at our previous one on protecting documents in Word?